 List Appropriate Skills

 There are many required skills listed in the vacancy posted by the company.
 List down the skills you have that matches with the required ones.
 The main purpose of adding skills to your resume is to show how much potential you have and how perfect you are for the candidate they are in search for.
-But, if you tend to add unrelated and matchless skills then, it won’t help your job search.
+But, if you tend to add unrelated and matchless skills, then, it won’t help your job search.
 Employers won’t appreciate those things.

 List Experiences Thoroughly

 After reading the description thoroughly, make a list of your work experience.
-Don’t try to insert those experiences which sounds fancy and meets the job requirement but you don’t possess them.
+Don’t try to insert those experiences which sounds fancy and meets the job requirement, but you don’t possess them.
 List out work your experiences, trainings, volunteer works, extracurricular activities and so one by one.

 Align Your Future Goals

 Most applicants neglect to focus on the future prospects and growth.
-Recruiters consider future plan of the candidates just as important as one’s past experiences.
+Recruiters consider a future plan of the candidates just as important as one’s past experiences.
 In order to leave a lasting impression on the company, you need to align your future goals with the direction the business is going.

 Match your Information to the Job Description

 Having completed the above given steps, now it’s time for you to examine and customize your job application by going through all the skills and experiences you have placed in your resume.
-You need to match all your information to the job description that the company has provided to you.
+You need to match all your information on the job description that the company has provided to you.
 Only include the relevant information you identify as a match.
 This will help you tailor your resume.

 If your resume doesn’t have the keywords and relevant information you will never be identified by the recruiters as the perfect match for the job.
-Get more career tips here
+Get more career tips here.